 If you think you are the only one who feels like this, guess again.
 You are not alone!
 You are NORMAL!

-Stop overthinking the situation and making the mistake of always finding reasons that stop you from leaving your job.
+Stop overthinking the situation and finding reasons that stop you from leaving your job.
 Below are the steps that I took to successfully replace the job I hated:

 1.)
 Apply for other jobs